 - have not received a major Wheaton summer fellowship*

-We are committed to helping you secure a paid summer experience during your participation in the Wheaton Edge Career Readiness program.
-If you do not secure a paid experience or find that an unpaid experience at a non-profit organization is a better fit, you will be eligible to access the Wheaton Edge Fellowship.
+We encourage and support students seeking paid summer internship opportunities.
+If you do not secure a paid experience or find that an unpaid experience is a better fit, you will be eligible to access the Wheaton Edge Fellowship.